rblankley/mofo/README.md

 ### Watchlists

 You will need to setup some watchlists of equities you are interested in.
-There are some common indicies provided already but you should really setup your own.
+There are some common indices provided already but you should really setup your own.
 Navigate to View > Watchlists to get started.

 ![Watchlists Dialog](./doc/watchlists.png?raw=true)